Bismaya-Guruprasad-Panda-8741/A-Web-Enabled-Dual-MCU-Secure-Remote-Ignition-Control-for-Model-Rocketry/README.md

 - Espressif Systems for the ESP32 platform
 - Arduino community for open-source tooling
-- DRIEMS University for project support
+- DRIEMS Polytechnic for project support

 ---